 WHO WE ARE

-Anchor Wetsuits is a family based company still owned and operated by the original owner, Rudolf Van Dort and his son Kim Van Dort.
 Anchor Wetsuits is the oldest wetsuit manufacturing company in Australia and we have been employing and serving Australians since 1966.

 We pride ourselves on keeping abreast of changing needs and utilizing the latest materials to develop the best editing a paper designs to suit your needs.